 New Elgas customers receive $100 worth of LPG Gas Credits.
 Elgas provides two 45kg LPG gas bottles linked to a changeover valve.
 This means that when one tank runs out, the gas switches to the other tank so you’re not left stranded while waiting for a new bottle to replace the empty tank.
 To sweeten the deal, customers can earn one FlyBuys point for every $20 spent on gas.

-Genesis says it is New Zealand’s largest electricity and gas retailer, supplying through its two brands – Genesis and Energy Online.
+Genesis says it is New Zealand’s largest electricity and gas retailer.
 In addition to its electricity and natural gas offers, Genesis also supplies LPG gas.

 Even if you’re happy with your current LPG gas supplier, it doesn’t mean you can’t do even better.
 Finding the right provider is all about understanding your own needs, and finding a retailer that matches.
 Some things you should look out for include: